mphelps1978/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - Sessions are a way of storing persistent data on the server.
+This could be authentication data, or other pertinent data that may or may not be needed in order to use the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - bcrypt is a hashing algorithm.
+It can take a password, or any other form of data, and hash it into a string.

 - [ ] What does bcrypt do to slow down attackers?

+  - bCrypt can hash over a string multiple times, each time making it harder and harder to decode.

 - [ ] What are the three parts of the JSON Web Token?

+  The three parts of the JWT are the Header, the Payload, and the Signature.
+The payload consists of an object that contains any data you wish to persist.
+This is GENERALLY the user ID, and user name.

 ## Minimum Viable Product